stuffnting/gutenberg-block-examples/src/meta-callback/README.md

 ## Description

-This example adds a block that has two metadata fields.
+This example adds a block that has two meta fields.
 The metadata is entered via the Block Inspector, and stored using a meta key registered in the PHP file.

 The metadata is displayed on the front end via a callback function in the PHP file.
 The metadata thus appears at the point in the post where the block as inserted.

-For more about metadata see [here]().
+For more about metadata see [here](https://developer.wordpress.org/plugins/metadata/managing-post-metadata/).

 ## In this code